zulip/zulip/tools/zulint/README.md

-  --skip SKIP           Specify linters to skip, eg: --skip=mypy,gitlint --only ONLY           Specify linters to run, eg: --only=mypy,gitlint --list, -l            List all the registered linters
+  --skip SKIP           Specify linters to skip, eg: --skip=mypy,gitlint --only ONLY           Specify linters to run, eg: --only=mypy,gitlint --list, -l            List all the registered linters --groups GROUPS, -g GROUPS
+                        Only run linter for languages in the group(s), e.g.:
+                        --groups=backend,other_group
 ```

 ### pre-commit hook mode